mako-framework/docs/08_learn_more/00_date_and_time.md

 $time = new TimeImmutable('now', new DateTimeZone('Europe/Paris'));
 ```

-The `now` method allow you to create a `TimeImmutable` instance where the time is set to "now".
+The `now` method allow you to create an instance where the time is set to "now".
 There's an optional parameter that accepts a valid time zone string or a `DateTimeZone` instance.

 ```php
 $time = TimeImmutable::now();